brett-lashier/AI-TEMPLATE-java-reactive-multi-module/README.md

 ### Dependency Rules
 12. **Parent defines versions**: All version management in parent module's `<dependencyManagement>` section (NOT `<dependencies>`)
+13. **Parent must use Spring 3.5.4**: Parent module must specify exactly Spring Boot version 3.5.4
-13. **Exact dependencies**: Each module must use the exact dependencies defined in this project's parent `dependencyManagement` AND match the corresponding module type in this template (e.g., new `*-rest` modules must use same dependencies as this template's `*-rest` module)
+14. **Exact dependencies**: Each module must use the exact dependencies defined in this project's parent `dependencyManagement` with exact versions AND match the corresponding module type in this template (e.g., new `*-rest` modules must use same dependencies as this template's `*-rest` module)
+15. **Template compliance**: Parent must only use dependencies defined in this template - no additional dependencies allowed
-14. **No circular dependencies**: Model → API → REST (never reverse)
+16. **No circular dependencies**: Model → API → REST (never reverse)
-15. **Model isolation**: Model module should not depend on API or REST modules
+17. **Model isolation**: Model module should not depend on API or REST modules
-16. **API purity**: API module contains only interface definitions, no implementations
+18. **API purity**: API module contains only interface definitions, no implementations

 ### Naming Convention Rules
-17. **Module naming**: Use `[project-name]-[module-type]` pattern
+19. **Module naming**: Use `[project-name]-[module-type]` pattern
-18. **Interface naming**: End API interfaces with appropriate suffixes (`Controller`, `Service`, `Repository`)
+20. **Interface naming**: End API interfaces with appropriate suffixes (`Controller`, `Service`, `Repository`)
-19. **Class naming**: Implementation classes should clearly indicate their purpose and layer
+21. **Class naming**: Implementation classes should clearly indicate their purpose and layer

 ### Architecture Rules
-20. **Separation of concerns**: Keep transport objects separate from JPA entities
+22. **Separation of concerns**: Keep transport objects separate from JPA entities
-21. **Reactive patterns**: Use reactive streams (Mono/Flux) in API definitions when applicable
+23. **Reactive patterns**: Use reactive streams (Mono/Flux) in API definitions when applicable
-22. **WebFlux + Netty**: This project uses Spring WebFlux with Netty (not Tomcat) for reactive, non-blocking operations
+24. **WebFlux + Netty**: This project uses Spring WebFlux with Netty (not Tomcat) for reactive, non-blocking operations
-23. **Configuration centralization**: Environment-specific config in REST module only
+25. **Configuration centralization**: Environment-specific config in REST module only
-24. **Single responsibility**: Each module has one clear purpose and boundary
+26. **Single responsibility**: Each module has one clear purpose and boundary

 ### Build and Deployment Rules
-25. **Root POM management**: List all modules in root `pom.xml` with proper build order
+27. **Root POM management**: List all modules in root `pom.xml` with proper build order
-26. **SCM configuration**: Always include proper SCM section in root POM
+28. **SCM configuration**: Always include proper SCM section in root POM
-27. **Profile support**: Use Spring profiles for environment-specific configurations
+29. **Profile support**: Use Spring profiles for environment-specific configurations

 ### Code Quality Rules
-28. **No business logic in API**: Keep API module purely declarative
+30. **No business logic in API**: Keep API module purely declarative
-29. **Proper error handling**: Implement consistent error handling patterns across REST implementations
+31. **Proper error handling**: Implement consistent error handling patterns across REST implementations
-30. **Documentation**: Each interface and major class should have appropriate JavaDoc
+32. **Documentation**: Each interface and major class should have appropriate JavaDoc
-31. **Testing strategy**: Unit tests in each module, integration tests in REST module
+33. **Testing strategy**: Unit tests in each module, integration tests in REST module

 ### Extension Rules
-32. **Adding new features**: Create new packages following the established structure
+34. **Adding new features**: Create new packages following the established structure
-33. **Cross-cutting concerns**: Handle in REST module configuration, not in API or model
+35. **Cross-cutting concerns**: Handle in REST module configuration, not in API or model
-34. **Third-party integrations**: Isolate in REST module, expose through API interfaces only
+36. **Third-party integrations**: Isolate in REST module, expose through API interfaces only

 These rules ensure maintainable, scalable, and properly architected multi-module reactive Java applications that can be easily understood and extended by AI assistants.